 Under state law, denturists can only work with removable dentures -- they cannot make permanent restorations such as dental crowns, dental bridges or dental implants, nor can they perform any other dental services pertaining to the preparation of dentures.
 For instance, a denturist cannot insert dental implants or perform tooth extractions prior to placing your dentures.

 Many denturists are also lab technicians but have received direct training in their specialty.
 Denturists go to school for 2-3 years and must be licensed by their state to practice denturism.
-Unlike a DDS or DMD, who are trained in all aspects of general dentistry, denturists are limited to denture production and repair.
+Unlike a DDS or DMD, who are trained in all aspects of general dentistry, denturists are limited to denture production and denture repair.

 Many dental professionals debate whether denturism should be practiced at all.
 While legal in Canada, Australia and some European countries, denturism is only legal in a few states -- according to DenturistInsight.com, denturists are currently allowed to practice only in Arizona, California, Florida, Idaho, Oregon, Maine, Michigan, Montana, Washington and Wyoming.

 The debate, outlined by Raymond A. Flander's "The Denturism Initiative," questions the safety of dental treatments performed by non-dentists.
 But denturists feel that their training is adequate to produce a quality product.
-Some feel that the elimination of overhead from a dental office and off-site dental lab could save you money -- which could be beneficial for patients on a fixed income.
+Some feel that the elimination of overhead from a dental office and off-site dental lab could save you money -- which could be beneficial for patients on a fixed or low income.
 Regardless, the practice of denturism is not supported by the American Dental Association.
 The ADA's Current Policies, updated in 2008, resolves that the ADA "vigorously opposes denturism" and notes that the use of the terms "denturist" and "denturism" in all ADA publications be accompanied by the following footnote:

 "A ‘denturist' is a person who is educationally unqualified to practice dentistry in any form on the public, and be it further resolved, that constituent and component societies act in concert with the American Dental Association."